Chapter 7

 The result?

+Legions were sucked into an infernal black hole of cryptic and convoluted intellectualism as its message crept into—and eventually cloaked—the balance of society and culture in the corrupt philosophy of anything goes.
+The collateral damage of this ideology to the moral pulse and existential progress of an entire planet has been, in many ways, calamitous—and in some cases, fatal.
 Postmodernism has even sought to rewrite history, or at least cast a negative shadow on some of history's greatest acts, actors, and achievements.
 Not all such aims have been bad.
 In some cases, history needed to be rewritten to reflect greater accuracy and holism in conjunction with removing some of the scales and shadows removed from some of its darker moments and secrets.

-In many cases, however, in an attempt to achieve unrealistic social justice goals such as equality of outcome, history has too often been deconstructed and recast to make the good guys (who were certainly not perfect) out to be fiends, while re-diagnosing some of the genuine devils as being merely misguided, mentally ill, mismanaged, or misunderstood—rather than the diabolical tyrants that they actually were
+In many cases, however, in an attempt to achieve unrealistic social justice goals such as equality of outcome, history has too often been deconstructed and recast to make the good guys (who were certainly not perfect) out to be fiends, while re-diagnosing some of the genuine devils as being merely misguided, mentally ill, mismanaged, or misunderstood—rather than the diabolical tyrants that they actually were.

 This Life Leadership textbook was written in part as a comprehensive response to the negative cultural consequences of postmodernism.
 It seeks to resurrect an academic accession of absolute truth along with its precious virtues of dignity, honor, self-discipline, self-restraint, self-reliance, individual liberty, personal freedom, and realism upon which all of history's lasting success stories were, are, and will yet be built.
-This text further seeks to champion these virtues in nations, governments, states, communities, organizations, schools, families, relationships, and most importantly: individual lives
+This text further seeks to champion these virtues in nations, governments, states, communities, organizations, schools, families, relationships, and most importantly: individual lives.

 I love my country—and the world at large—too much to stand idly by and watch it perish in the perfidious and profane pages of postmodern philosophy and philology.
 It took the better part of a century to get to the unstable place where we currently stand, and it will take several decades and much work to reverse the deep damage that has already been done.